ssmirr/Notebooks/nodejs/yaml/yaml-practice.md

 ### Checking your work

-5. To verify your solution is correct, run the following cell to check your your generated files.
+5. To verify your solution is correct, run the following cell to check your code.

 ```bash | {type: 'command', shell: 'bash'}
 # Checking for files with content